Navid200/xDrip/docs/Nightscout/PrivateDomain.md

 You can use your private domain instead of a FreeDNS hostname.

 First, set up a FreeDNS hostname following the installation guide.
 After completing installation and having a working setup, enter the following in a [terminal](./Terminal.md), where hostname is your private hostname.
+For example, it could be host.name.com.

 ```
 sudo certbot --nginx -d hostname --redirect --agree-tos --no-eff-email